bpesquet/artificial_metacognition/notes/confidence/README.md

 ### Error monitoring

-In decision-making, error monitoring (EM) is **the process by which one is able to detect his/her errors as soon as a response has been made** {cite}`yeungMetacognitionHumanDecisionmaking2012`.
+In decision-making, error monitoring (EM) is **the process by which one is able to detect his/her errors as soon as a response has been made** [[Yeung & Summerfield, 2012]](../../references/README.md#yeung-and-summerfield-2012).

 EM allows adaptation of behavior both in the short and longer terms through gradual learning of actions' outcomes.